-Bahamas in crisis after Hurricane Dorian flattens homes; food scarce
+Bahamas in crisis after Hurricane Dorian flattens homes, food scarce

-MARSH HARBOUR, Bahamas (Reuters) - Survivors of Hurricane Dorian on Wednesday picked through the wreckage of homes ripped open by fierce winds, struggled to fuel generators and queued for food after one of the most powerful Caribbean storms on record devastated parts of the islands, triggering a humanitarian crisis.
+MARSH HARBOUR, Bahamas (Reuters) - Survivors of Hurricane Dorian on Wednesday picked through the wreckage of homes ripped open by fierce winds, struggled to fuel generators and queued for food after one of the most powerful Caribbean storms on record devastated parts of the Bahamas.

-The most damaging storm to strike the island nation, Dorian killed at least seven people, but the scope of the destruction was still coming into focus as aerial video of the Abaco Islands in the northern Bahamas showed wide devastation.
+The most damaging storm to strike the island nation, Dorian killed at least seven people, but the scope of the destruction and a humanitarian crisis was still coming into focus as aerial video of the Abaco Islands in the northern Bahamas showed wide devastation.

-Dozens of people took to Facebook to search for missing loved ones, and aid agencies estimated that tens of thousands of people in the nation of about 400,000 people would need food and other support.
+Dozens of people took to Facebook to search for missing loved ones, and aid agencies estimated that tens of thousands of people out of the Bahamas population of 400,000 would need food and other support.

 “We are in the midst of one of the greatest national crises in our country’s history,” Bahamas Prime Minister Hubert Minnis told a news conference.
 “We can expect more deaths to be recorded.
-This is just preliminary information,” Minnis said.
+This is just preliminary information.”

-LaQuez Williams, pastor at Jubilee Cathedral in Grand Bahama, opened the church as a shelter for some 150 people.
+LaQuez Williams, pastor at Jubilee Cathedral in Grand Bahama, opened the church as a shelter for about 150 people.
 As the storm ground on, Williams said that from the higher ground of the church he could see people on their rooftops seeking refuge.

 “They were calling for help, but you could not go out to reach,” Williams said.
 “It was very difficult because you felt helpless.”

-Video from the air of Great Abaco Island showed miles of flooded neighbourhoods, littered with upturned boats, and shipping containers scattered like toys.
+Aerial video of Great Abaco Island showed miles of flooded neighbourhoods littered with upturned boats and shipping containers scattered like toys.
 Many buildings had walls or roofs partly ripped off.

 “Victims are being loaded on flatbed trucks across Abaco,” one Twitter user with the handle @mvp242 said, describing a rain-blurred photograph of limp bodies strewn across a truck bed.

 Other posts on Twitter said entire communities were swept away.
+Photographs from the airport at Freeport showed a light plane torn in two, with hangars badly damaged and scattered debris.

 After rampaging through the Caribbean as one of the most powerful hurricanes ever recorded, Dorian’s wind speeds dropped on Tuesday to make it a Category 2 storm on the five-step Saffir-Simpson intensity scale.
 It maintained that level on Wednesday, but forecasters warned it was still dangerous.

-Residents of coastal Florida, Georgia and South Carolina were preparing for Dorian’s approach on Wednesday, with the National Hurricane Center warning the slow-moving storm could make landfall in South or North Carolina on Thursday or Friday.
+Residents of coastal Florida, Georgia and South Carolina were preparing for Dorian’s approach on Wednesday, with the National Hurricane Center warning it could make landfall in South or North Carolina on Thursday or Friday.

+South Carolina officials said they were expecting storm surges of four to eight feet and wind gusts of 90 mph (140 kph) on Thursday, and told people to evacuate the coast as Dorian drew closer.

+“It’s getting here a little weaker than it could have but now it’s gotten here,” Governor Henry McMaster said at a news conference.
+“Time to get out is running out.”

-Florida was avoiding a direct hit from Dorian.
+Florida avoided a direct hit from Dorian.

 “We certainly got lucky in Florida, and now if we could get lucky in Georgia, in North Carolina, in South Carolina,” President Donald Trump told reporters in the Oval Office.